Beth Medrash Govoha: Leadership

 Rabbi Aharon Kotler served as the academic and spiritual leader of the institution, from 1943 until his passing in 1962.
 He was succeeded by Rabbi Shneur Kotler, then 44 years old, who died in 1982.
 Today, Rabbi Malkiel Kotler, Rabbi Shneur's son, and Rabbis Yerucham Olshin, Dovid Schustal, and Yisroel Neuman, serve in that role.
 Rabbi Aaron Kotler, a grandson of Rabbi Aharon Kotler, was President and CEO of the institution until he retired towards the end of 2021.

-Rabbi Nosson Meir Wachtfogel served as Dean of Students (mashgiach ruchani) from the mid 1950s until his death in 1998, he is succeeded by Rabbi Matisyohu Salomon and Rabbi Abba Brudny.
-Other mashgichim in the yeshiva included/include Rabbi Yehuda Jacobs, Rabbi Aharon Schustal, and Rabbi Eliezer Stefansky, and Rabbi Yaakov Pollack.
+Rabbi Nosson Meir Wachtfogel served as dean of students (mashgiach ruchani) from the mid 1950s until his death in 1998, he was succeeded by Rabbi Matisyohu Salomon until his death in 2024 and Rabbi Abba Brudny.
+Other mashgichim in the yeshiva have included Rabbi Yehuda Jacobs, Rabbi Aharon Schustal, Rabbi Eliezer Stefansky, and Rabbi Yaakov Pollack.